-Section 24.03(D) of the Saint Paul Administrative Code prohibits lobbyists in the employ of the City from lobbying the City or City Councilmembers for other clients whose positions are in conflict with City policies or positions.
+Section 45.04 of the Saint Paul Administrative Code prohibits lobbyists in the employment of the City from lobbying the City or City Councilmembers for other clients.
+Also, a lobbyist employed by the city may not represent another client in a matter that conflicts with the City's policy or position.